 Principle What needs to be disclosed?
 To whom?
 When?
-3 Conflicts of interest that cannot reasonably be avoided or effectively managed Affected parties Before transaction/provision of service 8 Terms of business/agreement for setting out capacity in which a participant acts when managing orders or executing transactions Clients Before transaction/provision of service/on a trade-by-trade basis 9 Order handling terms: see further detail in order handling checklist below Clients Before transaction/provision of service/on a trade-by-trade basis 10 The possibility of executing risk management transactions Clients Before transaction 14 Mark-up disclosures (reflects whether final price is inclusive of mark-up, indicates factors contributing to mark-up, and sets out how mark-up can affect orders triggered at a specific level) Clients Before transaction 17 Last look practices Clients Before transaction 18 Algorithmic trading strategy (including a description of the strategy, when the firm may execute as principal, applicable fees, and how routing preferences are determined) Clients Before transaction 18 Aggregation strategy (including a description of the strategy, when a firm may execute as principal, applicable fees, and information on the liquidity sources to which the firm may provide access) Clients Before transaction 39 Records of transactions undertaken-upon reasonable clients request only Clients Only upon clients request
+3 Conflicts of interest that cannot reasonably be avoided or effectively managed Affected parties Before transaction/ provision of service 8 Terms of business/ agreement for setting out capacity in which a participant acts when managing orders or ex- ecuting transactions Clients Before transaction/ provision of service/on a trade- by-trade basis 9 Order handling terms: see further detail in or- der handling checklist below Clients Before transaction/ provision of service/on a trade- by-trade basis 10 The possibility of ex- ecuting risk manage- ment transactions Clients Before transaction 14 Mark-up disclosures (reflects whether final price is inclusive of mark-up, indicates fac- tors contributing to mark-up, and sets out how mark-up can affect orders triggered at a specific level) Clients Before transaction 17 Last look practices Clients Before transaction 18 Algorithmic trading strategy (including a description of the strategy, when the firm may execute as principal, applicable fees, and how routing preferences are determined) Clients Before transaction

+Principle What needs to be disclosed?
+To whom?
+When?
+18 Aggregation strategy (including a description of the strategy, when a firm may execute as principal, applicable fees, and information on the liquidity sources to which the firm may provide access) Clients Before transaction 39 Records of transactions undertaken-upon rea- sonable clients request only Clients Only upon clients request

-APPENDIX D - CLIENT ORDER HANDLING POLICY CHECKLIST
+APPENDIX D-CLIENT ORDER HANDLING POLICY CHECKLIST